apache/druid/docs/development/extensions-core/kafka-ingestion.md

 ## Define a supervisor spec
 Similar to the ingestion spec for batch ingestion, the supervisor spec configures the data ingestion for Kafka streaming ingestion.
 A supervisor spec has the following sections:
 - `dataSchema` to specify the Druid datasource name, primary timestamp, dimensions, metrics, transforms, and any necessary filters.
 - `ioConfig` to configure Kafka connection settings and configure how Druid parses the data.
 Kafka-specific connection details go in the `consumerProperties`.
-For more information, see the [Kafka supervisor reference](./kafka-supervisor-reference.md).
+The `ioConfig` is also where you define the input format (`inputFormat`) of your Kafka data.
+For supported formats for Kafka and information on how to configure the input format, see [Data formats](../../ingestion/data-formats.md).
 - `tuningConfig` to control various tuning parameters specific to each ingestion method.
 For a full description of all the fields and parameters in a Kafka supervisor spec, see the [Kafka supervisor reference](./kafka-supervisor-reference.md).
-For information on how to configure the input format, see [Data formats](../../ingestion/data-formats.md).

 The following sections contain examples to help you get started with supervisor specs.

 ### JSON input format supervisor spec example
 The following example demonstrates a supervisor spec for Kafka that uses the `JSON` input format.
-In this case Druid parses the message contents in JSON format from the value field:
+In this case Druid parses the event contents in JSON format:

 ```json
 {